 And with age, the decline in estrogen after menopause means women become more prone to a variety of conditions that irritate vulvar skin.
 These conditions aren't getting the medical attention they need — and women aren't getting the relief they deserve.

 Several vulvar skin conditions are familiar from other areas of the body but may be difficult to recognize when they appear on the vulva.
 These include the following:

-If eczema affects an area of the vulva called the vestibule, it may cause stinging and burning.
+If eczema affects an area of the vulva called the vestibule (the smooth skin next to the vaginal opening and upward toward the clitoris), it may cause stinging and burning.
 Sometimes eczema appears in early childhood and its cause is unknown.
-More often, it begins with exposure to an irritant or allergen (see "How irritating").
+More often, it begins with exposure to an irritant or allergen.

 To diagnose vulvar eczema, the clinician will ask about your symptoms; your history of eczema, allergy, and related conditions; your vulvar cleansing habits; and any products the vulva has been exposed to.
 During the exam, she or he will look for redness, scaling, cracking, and thickening.

 All eczema requires gentle skin care.
 In simple cases, patients use topical corticosteroid ointments twice a day for two to four weeks, and then gradually reduce the frequency until the symptoms are gone.
 Severe cases may require a short course of a potent corticosteroid ointment.

 During treatment, you must stop scratching, so your clinician may prescribe an antihistamine (usually taken at night to prevent daytime drowsiness).
 A cold pack can also help relieve itching.

 Psoriasis is a common condition in which new skin cells are produced too rapidly, leading to thickened, scaly patches of inflamed and red skin on various parts of the body.